guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 What is Kylo's value-add over plain Apache NiFi?
 -------------------------------------------------------

-NiFi acts as Kylo's orchestration engine and framework for data processing on the edge.
-It doesn’t itself provide all the tooling required for a Data Lake solution.
+NiFi acts as Kylo's pipeline orchestration engine, but NiFi itself does not provide all the tooling required for a Data Lake solution.
+Some of Kylo's distinct benefits over vanilla NiFi and Hadoop:

 -  Write-once, use many times.
 NiFi is a powerful IT tool for designing pipelines but most Data Lake feeds utilize just a small number of unique flows or “patterns".
-Kylo allows IT the flexibility to design then register a NiFi template as the basis of feeds.
-This enables non-technical business users to configure dozens, or even hundreds of new feeds through our simple, guided stepper-UI.
+Kylo allows IT the flexibility to design then register a NiFi template as a data processing model for feeds.
+This enables non-technical business users to configure dozens, or even hundreds of new feeds through Kylo's simple, guided stepper-UI.
 In other words, our UI allows users to setup feeds without having to code them in NiFi.
 As long as the basic ingestion pattern is the same, there is no need for new coding.
 Business users will be able to bring in new data sources, perform standard transformations, and publish to target systems.

--  Our Operations Dashboard is a superior UI for monitoring data feeds.
+-  Operations Dashboard is a superior UI for monitoring data feeds.
-   It provides centralized health monitoring of feeds and Data Lake services, Service Level Agreements, data quality metrics reporting, and alerts.
+   It provides centralized health monitoring of feeds and related infrastructure services, Service Level Agreements, data quality metrics reporting, and alerts.

--  Our toolset offers key Data Lake features such as metadata search, data discovery, wrangling, data browse, and event-based feed execution (to chain together flows).
+-  Web modules offer key Data Lake features such as metadata search, data discovery, data wrangling, data browse, and event-based feed execution (to chain together flows).

+-  Rich metadata model with integrated governance and best practices
--  Kylo adds a set of Data Lake specific NiFi extensions:

--  custom NiFi custom processors for operations such as: Data Profile, Data Cleanse, Data Validate, Merge/Dedupe, and Extract Table with high-water.
+-  Kylo adds a set of Data Lake specific NiFi extensions around Data Profile, Data Cleanse, Data Validate, Merge/Dedupe, High-water.
+In addition, general Spark and Hive processors not yet available with vanilla NiFi

--  custom NiFi processors for utilizing Hadoop for processing.: Spark exec, Spark shell, Hive and Spark via JDBC/Thrift ,and others.
-These processors aren't yet available with vanilla NiFi

--  pre-built NiFi templates that implement Data Lake best practices:
-   Data Ingest, ILM, and Data Processing
+-  Pre-built  templates that implement Data Lake best practices: Data Ingest, ILM, and Data Processing

-What license does Kylo include?
+What software license is Kylo provided under?
 ===========

 Think Big/Teradata offers Kylo underthe Apache 2.0 license.

-Is paid commercial support available for Kylo?
+Is enterprise support available for Kylo?
 ----------------------

 Yes, Think Big offers support subscription at the standard and enterprise level.
 Please visit the Think Big Analytics website for more information.